An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Results

 \textbf{Ultra-high pressure region ($>60$~GPa):} At temperatures below 3000~K, the 3C phase will transform into the solid RS phase as pressure increases.
-We calculated the phase boundary of 3C/RS from free-energy calculations using the tabGAP potential through CALPHY~\cite{menon2021automated}, as shown by the dotted line in Fig.~\ref{fig:PT}a.
-The calculation details are provided in the Methods and Supplementary Note 5.
-In the 0~K--3000~K range, when pressure exceeds 60~GPa, solid SiC transforms from the 3C phase to the RS phase.
+We calculated the phase boundary of 3C/RS from free-energy calculations using the tabGAP potential through \texttt{CALPHY}~\cite{menon2021automated}, as shown by the dotted line in Fig.~\ref{fig:PT}a. {\red The calculation details and uncertainty analysis are provided in the Methods and Supplementary Note~8.} In the 0~K--3000~K range, when pressure exceeds 60~GPa, solid SiC transforms from the 3C phase to the RS phase.
 Compared with the phase diagram in the literature, the tabGAP results agree well with the experimental and DFT results~\cite{ miozzi2018equation, tracy2019n, ran2021phase, ivashchenko2019temperature, lee2015first}.
-At temperatures above 3000~K, the RS phase under high pressure also begins to decompose, and the determination of the phase boundary of the decomposition is shown in the Supplementary Note 5.
+At temperatures above 3000~K, the RS phase under high pressure also begins to decompose.
 Similarly to the high-pressure region, with increasing temperature, the ultra-high-pressure region also undergoes three stages: metastable decomposition, solid-liquid mixed phase (Fig.~\ref{fig:PT}b-viii) and segregated liquid phase.
 At these extremely high pressures, the liquid phase manifests itself only as the separation of silicon and carbon.
 In addition, we simulated more extreme conditions (200~GPa and 8000~K) where we observed that liquid silicon began to crystallize while carbon remained in a liquid state (see Fig.~\ref{fig:PT}b-@200~GPa, 8000~K).